Psycholinguistics I/II - 2020-2021LING 640/641

 We need to also keep an eye on sustainability.
 Whatever ‘normal’ will be in the future, we won’t be there for a while.

 In other times we would be sitting around a big table and discussing.
 After class, we might continue discussing over lunch.
-This year we are separated by 12 time zones.
-We are evenly split among the College Park area, Europe, and China.
+This year we are separated by 13 time zones.
+We are split across the College Park area, Europe, and China.

 Being so far apart will surely create challenges.
 Don’t be shy about mentioning them.